 There are two application deadlines in a year: 1st May and 1st November.

-Inquiries about the grant should be addressed to Alison Buckler at Alison.firstname.lastname@example.org.
+Enquiries about the grant should be addressed to Tingting Yuan at email@example.com.

 Completed applications must be submitted in a single PDF file (1.5 line spacing) to firstname.lastname@example.org.